iturdikulov/notes/Batchelder-Getting_started_testing.md

 ...
 ```

-How to call function in unittest?
+How to call function in unittest to test?
+TODO: not clear
 <br class="f">
 Unittest can't call the function to test (for example with wrong number of arguments), you need use special `assertRaises` method with context manager.
 ```python